MinaFoundation/Liminal/README.md

   yield IncrementedEvent.new({ initial: count, final })
 })

-// Define the event Struct for use in the above method. export class IncrementedEvent extends L.Struct({
+// Define the event Struct for use in the method above. export class IncrementedEvent extends L.Struct({
   // Struct fields can be defined with `keyof any`...
   tag: "Incremented",